sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

    ratio, it would have come up with a figure closer to 9 rather than 5.6 or 4.3

-That’s, um, a rather serious discrepancy.
+That is, um, a rather serious discrepancy.
 One group of people say 9, another says 4-5.
 Should we just split the difference and say the truth lies somewhere in between?
 Absolutely not!
-This is a situation where there is a right answer and a wrong answer.
+Thit is a situation where there is a right answer and a wrong answer.
 Demographia is correct, and the Commonwealth Bank is wrong.
 As the article points out: